djacobow/spinkler/WEB_SERVER.md

 This is somewhat a problem for running a little home-based server that uses Google services.
 But we can work around it.

 ## Setup

 ### Basic Setup for the Pi

-First, get the `noweb_spinkler.py` working.
+First, get the `noweb_spinkler.py` working as described in the main `README.md`.
 There is no sense futzing with the extra complexity of the web server if you don't have the rest already working.
-Follow the instructions in `README.md`

-In addition to that:
+In addition to what's there:

-1. name the machine something like "spinkler.local" so that avahi/mDNS can broadcast a real name.
-This is important, as Google with not auth against an IP address
+1. name the machine using rasp-config.
+   Something like "spinkler.local" so that avahi/mDNS can broadcast a real name.
+This is important, as Google with not auth against an IP address.
+On your local network you'll be able to access that machine by going to http://spinkler.local, for example.

 2. Install some additional libraries: